jupyter-book/jupyter-book/docs/structure/configure.md

   - file: part2/chapter1
 ```

-:::{admonition} A few caveats about numbering
+::::{admonition} A few caveats about numbering
 Jupyter Book relies on {term}`Sphinx` to apply section numbering, and this has a
 few quirks to it.
 Here are a few gotchas: